For HR and Operations leaders across industries, retention is a key challenge.

-Retention continues to be a key challenge for HR and Operations leaders across all industries.
-With the number of Americans voluntarily quitting their jobs having risen year-on-year for the last decade, employers must find new and innovative ways to engage and retain their top talent.
+With the increasing year-on-year figure of the US workforce voluntarily quitting their jobs, business leaders must find new and innovative ways to engage and retain their talent.

-In this article, we’ll dive into why employee retention is so central to business success, and which strategies leaders can employ in order to prevent unnecessary churn.
+In this article, we’ll define what retention means and how it’s central to enterprise success, and the strategies leaders can deploy to reduce unnecessary churn.

 What does retention mean in HR?

 In an HR context, retention is a shorthand for ‘employee retention’ which refers to an organization’s ability to retain its existing workforce by promoting a positive working environment where employees are happy, productive, and engaged.